-The Shutdown Is Forcing Thousands in the Washington Region to Claim Unemployment Benefits | Washingtonian
+Unemployment Claims From the Shutdown Are Skyrocketing | Washingtonian

 “Then there’s the ‘induced effect,’” Fuller says.
 “Those are the workers tied to the spending of the payroll that’s been lost.
 It could be a grocery store person, or a limousine driver—somebody further away from the obvious.”

 At the shutdown’s end in 2013, claims indexed to government employees snapped back to near-zero.
 But private sector claims took weeks to fall to their pre-shutdown numbers.
+“The non-federal workforce impact continues well beyond the shutdown, and appears to accelerate,” Fuller wrote in an email.
+“This lag in workforce impact…may not be appreciated.”

 Federal workers are expected to receive back pay, alleviating some of the hardship.
 Contractors or private sector employees are not.
 And many losses simply can’t be made up: “Nobody eats two lunches tomorrow to make up for them,” says Fuller.
 “If this keeps going on for two weeks—certainly for a month—at some point it could put those people permanently out of business.”